 Experience & Education

-I have been providing counselling and psychotherapy since 2013 when I graduated with my Bachelor of Social Work from Carleton University.
+I have been providing therapy since 2013 when I graduated with my Bachelor of Social Work from Carleton University.
 I then completed my Master of Social Work in 2018 from King’s University College at the University of Western Ontario.

-Throughout my career I developed my skillset through working in a number of leading mental health and addiction treatment programs for adults including: Addiction Services Thames Valley, The Jean Tweed Centre, and The Centre for Addiction and Mental Health (CAMH) in Toronto.
-I also had the benefit of doing my Master’s practicum placement at the Toronto District School Board (TDSB) which helped build my experience for working with teens.
-Providing counselling and therapy to individuals and groups in these programs gave me the necessary experience and training to skillfully support a variety of concerns and experiences that bring people to therapy.
+I worked as a counsellor/psychotherapist, receiving consistent training, consultation, and supervision, in a number of leading mental health and addiction treatment programs to develop my skillset, including: Addiction Services Thames Valley, The Jean Tweed Centre, and The Centre for Addiction and Mental Health (CAMH) hospital in Toronto.
+Providing counselling and therapy to individuals and groups in these programs gave me the necessary experience and training to skillfully support a variety of concerns that bring people to therapy.

-Along with my private practice, I also currently hold a secondary role providing therapy at a Family Health Team.
-Within this setting I work along side family physicians and a team of allied healthcare providers, supporting individuals with a range of mental health related concerns.
+Along with my practice, I hold an additional role providing therapy at a Family Health Team.
+Within this setting I work along side family physicians and a team of allied healthcare providers to support individuals across the lifespan with a range of mental health related concerns.

 In my personal time I enjoy reading, music, travelling, the art of drag, and spending time with my partner, our rambunctious toddler, and cat, Jezebel.